myedupanel/myedupanel/components/admin/ChatBot/README.md

 - **Professional UI**: Futuristic animated robot interface
 - **Contextual Previews**: Shows visual step previews for complex tasks
 - **Admin-Only Access**: Only available to authenticated admin users
+- **No External Dependencies**: Works completely offline with local knowledge base

 ## How It Works

 1. Click the floating chat icon in the bottom-right corner of the admin dashboard
 2. Type or speak your question about admin tasks
-3. The AI assistant provides a detailed response with steps
+3. The assistant provides a detailed response with steps from its local knowledge base
 4. For applicable tasks, a preview section shows visual steps
 5. The bot can speak the response aloud for hands-free operation
 6. Say "bye" to close the chat window

 ## Technical Implementation

-- Uses Google Gemini AI for natural language processing
+- Self-contained rule-based system with local knowledge base
 - Leverages Web Speech API for voice recognition and synthesis
 - Built with React and TypeScript
 - Fully responsive design
-- Secure server-side API implementation
+- No external API dependencies

 ## API Endpoints

-- `/api/ai/admin-assistant` - Main endpoint for processing admin questions
+- `/api/ai/admin-assistant` - Local endpoint for processing admin questions (no external AI)

 ## Supported Admin Tasks